Ammonium

-The ammonium cation is a positively-charged polyatomic ion with the chemical formula NH4+ or [NH4]+.
-It is formed by the protonation of ammonia (NH3).
-Ammonium is also a general name for positively charged or protonated substituted amines and quaternary ammonium cations ([NR4]+), where one or more hydrogen atoms are replaced by organic groups (indicated by R).
+Ammonium is a modified form of ammonia that has an extra hydrogen atom.
+It is a positively charged (cationic) molecular ion with the chemical formula NH4+ or [NH4]+.
+It is formed by the addition of a proton (a hydrogen nucleus) to ammonia (NH3).
+Ammonium is also a general name for positively charged (protonated) substituted amines and quaternary ammonium cations ([NR4]+), where one or more hydrogen atoms are replaced by organic or other groups (indicated by R).
+Not only is ammonium a source of nitrogen and a key metabolite for many living organisms, but it is an integral part of the global nitrogen cycle.
+As such, human impact in recent years could have an effect on the biological communities that depend on it.

 Acid–base properties

 The ammonium ion is generated when ammonia, a weak base, reacts with Brønsted acids (proton donors):